entangled/milkshake/lit/index.md

     deriving Semigroup via GenericSemigroup Config
     deriving Monoid    via GenericMonoid Config

+{-| Groups a list of 'Stmt' into a 'Config' record. -}
 stmtsToConfig :: [Stmt] -> Config
 stmtsToConfig = foldMap toConfig
     where toConfig (StmtAction a) = mempty { actions = [a] }